Table of Contents

 What causes white dust from heating systems?

-There are two main causes of the white dust as follows:
+There are a few main causes of the white dust as follows:

 1. Use hard water in a humidifier